gammasoft71/Examples_Qt/Qt.Widgets/README.md

 ## [Applications](Applications/README.md)

 * [Application](Applications/Application/README.md) shows how to create an application with QApplication.
+* [ApplicationAndException](ApplicationAndException/Application/README.md) shows how to create an application with QApplication and how to manage exception.
 * [DarkMode](Applications/DarkMode/README.md) shows how to create a dark mode application.

 ## [Dialogs](Dialogs/README.md)